KarinG/DataBC/README.md

 <h2>Usage</h2>

-The DataBC is injected everywhere a the CiviCRM Geocoder is called: so Edit of an Address -> Save but also in the Administer -> System Settings -> Address Geocoder Job.
+The DataBC is injected everywhere a the CiviCRM Geocoder is called: so Edit of an Address -> Save but also in the Administer -> System Settings -> Address Geocoder Job

 <h2>Support</h2>